RforOperations2021/hw2-lgunathi/README.md

 ## Data Source

 * The Original Crime data can be found on the https://www.slmpd.org/Crimereports.shtml website
-* Alternatively the [compstatr](https://github.com/slu-openGIS/compstatr) package can be used to scape monthly data from the above website
+* Alternatively the [compstatr](https://github.com/slu-openGIS/compstatr) package can be used to scrape monthly data from the above website